Chapter in this post:

 Understandably, I was not able to check all the technical data, but from experience with other products from the manufacturer Anker I can say that realistic figures are given here.

-I'm really excited that more and more manufacturers are jumping on the USB-C port.
-When it comes to charging devices, it offers two advantages over the usual micro-USB:
+I'm really excited that more and more manufacturers are jumping on the USB-C connector.
+For charging devices, it offers two advantages over the usual one Micro-USB:

 The Life Q30 comes with a USB-C charging port and a charging cable that converts from USB-A to USB-C. This way, both USB-A followers and USB-C fans should be happy.